teksi/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-## Welcome to the TEKSI GitHub Home page
+## Welcome to the TEKSI GitHub Home page 👋

-TEKSI is a non profit swiss association set up to support open source GIS projects aiming to ease the management of public infrastructures.
+TEKSI is a non profit swiss association set up to support open source professional GIS projects aiming to ease the management of public infrastructures.

 ## Website
 You can discover more about [TEKSI](https://www.teksi.ch)